Revised February 3, 2018

 There are 28 types of basic rupa, and the other 24 are derivatives (upadaya rupa) of the four maha bhuta.

 1. Rupa can be put into two categories regarding whether they are internal (ajjhattika) and external (bahira).
 The internal rupa are the five pasada rupa associated with the physical body: eye (cakkhu), ear (sota), nose (ghana), tongue (jivha), and body (kaya).
+Internal rupa also include our physical body (including the physical eyes, ears, etc).
 Here are a few things to note:

 2. Out of all the external (bahira) rupa, seven are called gocara rupa or objective rupa because those are the ones that can be sensed by the five internal (pasada) rupa.